 Let $k$ be a commutative Banach ring, which is also an integral domain.
 Let $X$ be an integral scheme over $k$.
 Let $X^\an=(X/k)^\an$ be the Berkovich space defined above.

-Let $D$ be a Cartier divisor over $X$.
-By a {\em Green's function} of the divisor $D$ over $X^\an$, we mean a continuous function $g:X^\an\setminus |D|^\an \to \RR$ with logarithmic singularity along $D$ in the sense that, for any rational function $f$ over a Zariski open subset $U$ of $X$ satisfying $\div(f)=D|_U$, the function $g+2\log |f|$ can be extended to a continuous function on $U^\an$.
+Let $D$ be a Cartier divisor on $X$.
+By a {\em Green function} of the divisor $D$ on $X^\an$, we mean a continuous function $g: X^\an\setminus |D|^\an \to \RR$ with logarithmic singularity along $D$ in the sense that, for any rational function $f$ on a Zariski open subset $U$ of $X$ satisfying $\div(f)=D|_U$, the function $g+\log |f|$ can be extended to a continuous function on $U^\an$.

-The pair $\overline D=(D, g)$ is called an {\em arithmetic divisor} over $X^\an$.
-An {arithmetic divisor} is called {\em effective} if $D$ is an effective Cartier divisor over $X$ and $g\geq 0$ over $X^\an\setminus |D|^\an$.
+The pair $\overline D=(D, g)$ is called an {\em arithmetic divisor} on $X^\an$.
+An {arithmetic divisor} is called {\em effective} if $D$ is an effective Cartier divisor on $X$ and $g\geq 0$ on $X^\an\setminus |D|^\an$.
 An {arithmetic divisor} is called {\em principal} if it is of the form